Why We're #1

 - Developed the Biomet Magnum and recap systems for hip replacement and resurfacing and began using these in 2005

-- began using the world’s first completely uncemented (Biomet) system for resurfacing in 2007.
-And have performed over 5500 uncemented resurfacings to date, while most surgeons still rely on inferior cement fixation of the femoral component.
+- Began using the world’s first completely uncemented (Biomet) system for resurfacing in 2007.
+And have performed over 6000 uncemented resurfacings to date, while most surgeons still rely on inferior cement fixation of the femoral component

 Do our competitors post their results online?